TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 ### **Not able to remove or add a region**
 If you are not able to remove a region in your database account please consider the following solutions:
 * In a single-region write mode, you cannot remove the write region.
 You must fail over to a different region before you can delete the current write region.
 [Perform manual failover on an Azure Cosmos account](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#manual-failover).
-* In a multi-region write mode, you can add or remove any region, if you have at least one region.
+* In a multi-region write mode, you can add or remove any region, if you have at least one region
 * You cannot change another account property while adding or removing a region.
 To remedy, change the other account properties first, then retry the region change.
 You can compare property values by exporting the account to a template and compare currently property values from those set by your template, including tags.